Aeroluna/LunaCoopMod/README.md

 It was so annoying when these got stuck too far back, now they'll push up with your army.
 They might push up *too* far but hey, they have cloak and Ignite Afterburners.
 Healer AI in general may be revisited in the future.

-- Removed cooldown from Emperor's Shadow's Pyrokinetic Immolation ability.
+- Reduced cooldown of Emperor's Shadow's Pyrokinetic Immolation ability from 5 seconds to 0 seconds.
-- Removed cooldown from Emperor's Shadow's EMP Blast ability.
+- Reduced cooldown of Emperor's Shadow's EMP Blast ability from 8 seconds to 0 seconds.

 Emperor's Shadows are limited by energy anyways, so why do they have cooldowns on their abilities?